jsboss5/Aryeo-Amenity-Detection/README.md

 Our way of inferencing on the model.
 Mean average precision calculation.
 This folder contains our custom script which reformats our ensembled predictions on our validation set, and correct labels for the validation set to the appropriate form, and saves them to seperate text files to be used by the mAP script found on https://github.com/Cartucho/mAP

 ### Deploy
 This folder contains our final demo code.
-We utilized streamlit to build a user interface to interact with our system. app.py creates the front end and then pulls from appMain.py which actually passes the input image through our system and returns an output image.
+We utilized streamlit to build a user interface to interact with our system. app.py creates the front end and then pulls from appMain.py which actually passes the input image through our system and returns an output data and image with bounding boxes.